Ramsay Hunt Syndrome: What virus is Justin Bieber battling? - NewsBreak

 For that reason, it's recommended that the infected stay away from babies, pregnant women, and the immunocompromised.

-Doctors say that if caught at an early stage, the recovery rate from Ramsay Hunt Syndrome is good.
+Doctors say that if caught early, Ramsay Hunt Syndrome's recovery rate is good.

 The treatment for Ramsay Hunt Syndrom is typically antiviral drugs and corticosteroids.